ANKIT-stack-glitch/Dec-Bin-converter/README.md

 # 🔢 Decimal to Binary Converter – Recursive Edition

 A simple and interactive web app that converts decimal numbers to binary using **JavaScript recursion**.
-It also visually demonstrates the **call stack** during the recursive process.

 ---